varsha13152/tp/docs/UserGuide.md

 * Adds a memo to the visitor specified by `INDEX`.
 The index refers to the index number shown in the displayed visitor LIST.
 The index **must be a positive integer**.
 * All the fields must be provided.
+* This command will overwrite the existing memo of the visitor if it exists.

 Examples:
-* `memo 1 m/recurring customer` Adds the memo to the 1st visitor on the list.
+* `memo 1 m/recurring customer` Overwrites the memo of the 1st visitor on the list.

 > **Tip:** You can remove a memo with `memo INDEX m/` intead of using the `edit` command!